Taiwan joins WTO case against China over Lithuania

-TAIPEI (REUTERS) - Taiwan has joined the United States and Australia in backing a European Union trade case against China at the World Trade Organisation over Beijing's alleged trade curbs on Lithuania, its foreign ministry said on Tuesday (Feb 15).
+TAIPEI • Taiwan has joined the United States and Australia in backing a European Union trade case against China at the World Trade Organisation (WTO) over Beijing's alleged trade curbs on Lithuania, its foreign ministry said yesterday.

 The EU launched a challenge at the Geneva-based trade body last month, accusing China of discriminatory trade practices against Lithuania that it says threaten the integrity of the EU's single market.

-Vilnius is under pressure from China, which claims Taiwan as its own territory, to reverse a decision last year to allow the island to open a de facto embassy in the capital under its own name.
+Vilnius is under pressure from Beijing to reverse a decision last year that allows Taiwan to open a de facto embassy in the capital under its own name - the Taiwanese Representative Office in Lithuania.
+Taiwan typically uses "Taipei Economic and Cultural Office" or "Taipei Representative Office" in other economies.

-China has downgraded diplomatic ties with Lithuania and also pressured multinationals to sever ties with the Baltic nation.
+China regards Taiwan as a renegade province to be reunited, by force if necessary.
+China has downgraded diplomatic ties with Lithuania and also pressured multinational companies to sever ties with the Baltic nation.

-Taiwan Foreign Ministry spokesperson Joanne Ou said Taiwan had last Wednesday joined the consultations for the case as a third party under the WTO's dispute resolution mechanism.
+Taiwan Foreign Ministry spokesman Joanne Ou said Taipei had last Wednesday joined the consultations for the case as a third party under the WTO's dispute resolution mechanism.

 "China's economic coercion has violated international economic and trade norms and should not be tolerated," she told reporters.